matter-labs/zinc/zinc-book/src/04-smart-contracts/02-minimal-example.md

 }
 ```

-Let's change the code to have two balance fields and the `exchange` function:
+Let's change the code to have two balance fields, the `exchange` method, and
+two methods `get_x` and `get_y` to query the contract balances separately.

 ```rust,no_run,noplaypen
 enum Token {